I have opened an application. Where can I upload supporting documents?

 How long is the MA program?

 Students typically complete the MA program in either three or four semesters, not including summers.
-Please see the MA Program Guide at www.mcgill.ca/politicalscience/grad/gradformsdocs/ for sample completion timelines.
+Please see the MA Program Guide on the Graduate Student Documents page for sample completion timelines.

 How long is the PhD program?

 Completion times vary by subfield and specialty, but students typically complete the program in five to six years.
-Please see the PhD program guide at www.mcgill.ca/politicalscience/grad/gradformsdocs/ for a sample completion timeline.
+Please see the PhD Program Guide on the Graduate Student Documents page for a sample completion timeline.

 Where can I find more information about MA and PhD program requirements?

-The MA and PhD Program Guides have detailed information about program requirements and opportunities, including coursework, theses, funding, options programs, and much more.
-You may download them at www.mcgill.ca/politicalscience/grad/gradformsdocs/
+The MA and PhD Program Guides on the Graduate Student Documents page have detailed information about program requirements and opportunities, including coursework, theses, funding, options programs, and much more.

 When should I expect to hear from McGill?

 The department aims to contact PhD applicants no later than mid-March and MA applicants no later than mid-April.
-Applicants may always check the status of their applications on Uapply.
+Applicants may always check the status of their applications.